Azure/ResourceModules/modules/container-registry/registry/webhook/README.md

 | [`status`](#parameter-status) | string | The status of the webhook at the time the operation was called. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

+### Parameter: `serviceUri`

+The service URI for the webhook to post notifications.

+- Required: Yes
+- Type: string

+### Parameter: `registryName`

+The name of the parent registry.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `action`

 The list of actions that trigger the webhook to post notifications.

 - Required: No
 - Type: array
 - Default: